Greetings,

 and successful treatment (psychological and medical).
 Cases involving

-TS or other disinhibition regulation disorders are often very complex,
+TS or other neurodevelopmental disorders of self-regulation are often very complex,

 involving a myriad of conditions, factors, and disciplines.
 They can